NikanEidi/git-ai-helper/README.md

 >>> git status
 ```

+You can type commands like `git status`, `git push`, `git commit`, and press **[Tab]** to get suggestions and completions.

-You can start typing Git commands and use [Tab] for suggestions or type `help` to see all available commands.
+Type `help` to see a full list of available commands.

 ---

 ## 🛠 Supported Commands

-Examples of supported commands:
+Git AI Helper understands and assists with all major Git operations:

 - `git init`
 - `git clone`